methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-04-09-hp-bl490-psod-esxi5-x.md

 ---
   title: HP BL490 PSOD ESXi5.x
   date: 2013-04-09 16:53:39
-excerpt: "I have recently had several different HP BL490 G6 and G7 servers having PSOD (purple screen of death) running ESXi 5.1.
-I was able to capture a..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I have recently had several different HP BL490 G6 and G7 servers having PSOD (purple screen of death) running ESXi 5.1.
 I was able to capture a